george-hawkins/dots/key-layout.md

     $ sudo dpkg-reconfigure xkb-data

-The go to Settings / Region & Language, hit plus and click "English (United States)" - you then see all the variants, including the one added above.
-Select it and click add and then move it to the top of the input source.
+The go to _Settings / Region & Language_, click the plus and then _English (United States)_ - you then see all the variants, including the one added above.
+Select it and click _Add_ and then move it to the top of the _Input Sources_.

-I then had to reload Gnome shell as per this [AskUbuntu answer](https://askubuntu.com/a/814336):
+Neither the new input source nor the keyboard dropdown become visible until you logout and re-login.
+Or reload the Gnome shell as per this AskUbuntu [answer](https://askubuntu.com/a/814336):

     $ killall -3 gnome-shell

-The new input source then became available under the keyboard dropdown (top right).
-You can also see it as a valid source like so:
+The new input source then becomes available under the keyboard dropdown (top right).

-    $ gsettings get org.gnome.desktop.input-sources sources

-This did cause both the key below the escape and the one beside the left-shift to generate grave and asciitilde - but the window manager still only switched between windows (of the same application) when using the key below escape.
-But perhaps this just needs a restart.
+For whatever reason, the window manager still only recognizes the tilde below the escape for switching between windows of the same application.
+In all other situations, everything works as expected.